nickgamb/Obake/README.md

 1. Go to the [Visual Studio](https://visualstudio.microsoft.com/) home page, download, and install.
 2. Clone this repo to your local machine
-3. In the root dirctory (same folder as the web.config), create a new text file called appsettings.json and use the following to populate it.
+3. In the root dirctory (same folder as the web.config), create a new file called appsettings.json and use the following to populate it.

 ```javascript{
   "Logging": {